🍽️ RESTAURANT INSURANCE SPECIALISTS

 What Happens After You Have The Right Coverage

 Picture six months from now.
 You've sat down with us on video and walked through your Virginia operator profile together.
 Your assault-and-battery scope is sized against actual after-hours exposure across your Clarendon and Granby Street and Carytown units — not against the Williamson immunity that doesn't reach the premises-liability claims.
-Your VHRA-expanded EPLI scope covers sexual orientation, gender identity, religious accommodation, and the federal contractor protected-class fact patterns that drive NoVA frequency.
-Your VOWA overtime exemption posture is mapped against the 2021 framework with tipped-employee calculation discipline documented across each Virginia unit.
-Your ABC license-status compliance is documented and the Mixed Beverage 45-percent food-sales requirement is monitored against POS receipt categorization.
-Your Hampton Roads property tower is sized to Atlantic-coast hurricane-corridor reality with reinsurance treaty alignment.
-You know what's covered, what's excluded, and what your dec page actually pays on the claim types Virginia operators see — not the claim types the renewal cycle was templated against.
+Your VHRA-expanded employee-claim coverage scope covers sexual orientation, gender identity, religious accommodation, and federal contractor protected-class fact patterns.
+Your overtime posture is mapped against the federal FLSA — the framework Virginia overtime realigned to.
+Your ABC license-status compliance is documented and the Mixed Beverage 45-percent food-sales requirement is monitored.
+Your Hampton Roads property coverage is sized to Atlantic-coast hurricane-corridor reality.

 Carrier Partners